-A cat’s skin and coat are among the most visible signs of health and vitality.
-The skin and coat are of vital importance to the body’s protective mechanisms against environmental assaults of all kinds: from infectious agents to temperature gradients.
-In addition, hair is of great aesthetic importance to owners and a source of great concern when it is not normal.
+A cat’s skin and coat are the most visible signs of their health and vitality.
+The skin and coat are an important part of the body’s protective mechanisms against environmental irritants, from infectious agents to temperature gradients.

-Good nutrition is essential to normal skin health.
-Normal keratinization requires an adequate supply of several nutrients, including protein, fatty acids, zinc, copper, vitamin A and B vitamins.
 Deficiencies in numerous essential amino acids, fatty acids, vitamins or minerals can cause various skin conditions.
-Suboptimal nutrition may also increase susceptibility to parasites, such as mange mites, fleas and lice, as well as skin infections.
+Suboptimal nutrition may also increase susceptibility to parasites, such as mange mites, fleas and lice, and skin infections.

-Skin contains a significant amount of protein and serves as a major source of protein reserves when intake is inadequate.
-The hair shaft is composed primarily of alpha-keratin protein.
-Protein deficiency can cause red, flaky skin, loss of hair color, and hair breakage.
-This may be seen as crusty skin lesions with patchy spots and dry, brittle hair coats.
+The skin contains a large amount of protein and is a major source of protein reserves when intake is inadequate.
+The hair shaft is comprised primarily of alpha-keratin protein.
+Protein deficiency can cause red, flaky skin, loss of hair color and hair breakage.
+A lack of protein may present as crusty skin lesions with patchy spots and dry, brittle coats.

-Riboflavin deficiency can cause a dry, flaky skin with reddening of the skin and hair loss.
-Biotin deficiency can cause the hair to become thin or lose pigment and the skin to become dry and flaky or greasy.
 Pantothenic acid deficiency can lead to loss of hair pigment and hair loss.
 Such deficiencies of B-vitamins are rare among pets fed quality commercial pet foods.
-However, since table scraps, treats, and other foods can make up a large portion of the diet for many pets, deficiencies may occur.
+However, since table scraps, treats and other foods can make up a large portion of the diet for many pets, deficiencies may occur.

-Vitamin A deficiency can appear like an essential fatty acid deficiency and lead to dry, scaly skin.
-Excessive vitamin A also causes skin lesions that appear similar to those of vitamin A deficiency, including dry skin, hair loss, and itchiness.
+Vitamin A deficiency can appear like an essential fatty acid deficiency and can lead to dry, scaly skin.
+Excessive vitamin A also causes skin lesions similar to those of vitamin A deficiency, including dry skin, hair loss and itchiness.